How to get a composting bin

 You don't have to cover compost, but it keeps in the moisture and warmth which speeds up the breakdown process.
 If you have made your own, a polythene sheet with a few holes held in place will do.

 To get your compost process started you will need to ensue that air circulates properly.
 Layer the bottom of your compost unit with some twigs, along with some kitchen waste to encourage worms and other organisms.

 - Next you can use cut flowers or the remains of houseplants.
 This layer will stop the gaps in the twigs being filled up and allow air to penetrate under the rotting waste.
 When composting gets going the twigs will rot, but by this time the composter will have a natural system and they will not be needed.

 - Next you can layer the actual waste you want to compost.
 There are two types of materials you can compost:

-Browns are carbon rich materials and are bulkier and tougher, providing more structure to the compost.
+- Browns are carbon rich materials and are bulkier and tougher, providing more structure to the compost.
 This waste is broken down more slowly.
 (A list of Green and Brown items can be found in the table below).

 - Make sure that what you put into the composter the first time is very mixed (Greens and Browns - alternate the layers).
 Do not, however, fill the composter beyond 80% of its capacity.

 As you build up the layers it is an idea to put a few handfuls of ordinary garden soil into the mixture.
 This will introduce the creatures that will start the rotting process.